-From homeless outreach and advocacy in Bemidji, Minnesota, to trail maintenance in Kettle Falls, Washington, students at EL Education partner schools will make their mark on the world on May 1—and throughout the school year.
-Below is a peek at the student-led events, representing just a handful of the 100+ activities that will take place across the country.
+From homeless outreach and advocacy in Bemidji, Minnesota, to trail maintenance in Kettle Falls, Washington, students at EL Education partner schools made their mark on the world in 2019!
+Below is a peek at the student-led events, representing just a handful of the 100+ activities that took place across the country.

 Brooklyn, NY: Launch Expeditionary Learning Charter School